agkozak/agkozak-zsh-prompt/README.md

 then `/var/www/html/wp-content` will appear in the prompt as `wp-content`, and `/var/www/html/wp-content/plugins/redirection/actions` will be represented as `~wp-content/.../redirection/actions`.
 If you prefer to have named directories displayed just like any others, set `AGKOZAK_NAMED_DIRS=0`.

+If you want to use a string other than `...` to signify that a path has been abbreviated, you may specify it using `AGKOZAK_PROMPT_DIRTRIM_STRING`.

 ## Virtual Environments

 ![Virtual environments](img/virtual_environments.gif)